 Boseman studied at Howard University in the late 90s.
 While he attended the historically black college, he and some of his fellow students decided to apply to a theater program at The University of Oxford in England.
 Boseman and his fellow classmates got in, but couldn't afford to attend to go.
 That's when his acting teacher and mentor, The Cosby Show's Phylicia Rashad, decided to step in.

-Chadwick wrote Washington a thank you letter, but never gave it to him, and never told anyone else about it for over 20 years.
+Chadwick wrote Washington a thank you letter to Denzel, but never gave it to him, and never told anyone else about what happened for over 20 years.